UniversalDevicesInc/ring/README.md

 The settings for this node are:

 #### Short Poll
-   * How often to increment the count
+   * TBD
 #### Long Poll
    * Not used

-#### nodes
-   * How many child nodes to create

-#### multiplier
-   * Apply the multiplier to count and save in GV1

 ## Requirements

 1. Polyglot V3.
-2. ISY firmware 5.3.x or later
+2. ISY firmware 5.5.9 or later
+3. PG3 Remote access must be enabled
+   * Settings are in Portal under Select Tools | Maintenance | PG3 Remote access

 # Release Notes

-- 1.0.0 08/11/2021
+- 1.0.0 03/23/2023
    - Initial version published to github